-This will be a great battle to watch.
-A surprise cut is coming here.
-Jordan Hill, the second-year player from Penn State, might be fighting second-year DT Jesse Williams for a spot, but Williams has to prove he’s healthy.
-Signing Kevin Williams before minicamp was a major addition to the rotation at defensive tackle.
-Scruggs’ return after missing last season will help the depth at defensive end.
+Second-year DT Jesse Williams suffered a season-ending knee injury last week, but signing Kevin Williams before minicamp was a major addition to the rotation at defensive tackle.
+Scruggs’ return after missing last season will help the depth because he can play DE and DT.
 The Seahawks are high on UCLA rookie defensive end Marsh, who also can play inside.
 He's out right now with a groin injury.
-Rookie Jimmy Staten probably goes to the practice squad, and free agent rookie Jackson Jeffcoat of Texas is the player who could sneak in here with a great preseason showing.
+Rookie Jimmy Staten probably goes to the practice squad.

-Bruce Irvin (hip surgery) and Toomer (hamstring injury) are on the physically unable to perform list.
+Bruce Irvin (hip surgery) and Korey Toomer (hamstring injury) are on the physically unable to perform list.
 Whether either player will be ready to start the season is hard to say.
-I'm assuming Irvin starts the season, it's good news for rookie Coyle, who is getting high praise from the coaches on how well he has played in the middle and at the strong side spot.
-Smith also is recovering from ankle surgery, leaving he team thin, for now, at OLB.
+If neither man starts the season, it's good news for rookie Coyle, who is getting high praise from the coaches on how well he has played in the middle and at the strong side spot.
+Smith also is recovering from ankle surgery, leaving the team thin, for now, at OLB.
 Pierre-Louis is a super-fast rookie who will contribute a lot on special teams this season.
 O'Brien Schofield is on the bubble as an outside linebacker/defensive end.
 The coaches moved rookie defensive end Jackson Jeffcoat to outside linebacker and he has responded well, but will have to play well in preseason games to make the team.

 Another tough cut is coming here.
 Phillip Adams has looked good, and he can return kicks.
 Lane will start as the nickelback and Shead can play corner and safety.
 Simon, who missed his rookie year last season with injuries, has impressed everyone with his athleticism.
 The Seahawks also recently signed veteran Terrell Thomas, who has a shot to make it as a nickelback.

 Johnson probably is the first backup at both safety spots.
 Chancellor is still recovering from offseason hip surgery.
 Rookie Eric Pinkins might spend the season on IR after injuring his foot.
-USC rookie Bailey is the surprise pick here.
-He has played well and probably is battling Terrance Parks for a roster spot.
+Parks probably is battling USC rookie Dion Bailey for a roster spot.
 Parks had an interception in the end zone in Saturday's scrimmage.